Skip to main content

 1. Try at least two of these comparisons on your own: for times \(t=1\) and \(t=2\text{,}\) subtract the Model Output in Table 10.1 from the corresponding Data Value and square the result.
 Later in this activity, we will compare these hand-computed values with the corresponding values computed via Python.

 Then examine all the results from the code, including the total value for RSS for this model with this data set.
+State at least two of your observations.

 4. Once you understand how the code works, experiment with different values of \(\beta\text{.}\) Your goal is to improve the fit between the model and the data set.
 While adjusting \(\beta\text{,}\) consider including a plot of the graph showing both the solution curve of the model and the data points.
-(You can do this by copying plotting commands from the Python block in this chapter’s Exploration and pasting them into the Python block in this activity.)
+You can do this by copying plotting commands from the Python block in this chapter’s Exploration (lines 30 through 37) and pasting them into the bottom of the Python block in this activity.

 Answer.